Coherence for adjunctions in a $4$-category: Introduction

 \subsection{Related work}

 The study of coherence for $3$-categorical adjunctions dates back to \cite{verity_thesis}, where the swallowtail relations are first identified in this context.
 Further developments appear in \cite{gurski}, \cite{bruce} and \cite{piotr}.
-In \cite{adj3} we proved a coherence theorem for adjunctions in a strict $3$-category, completely analogous to the one in the present paper.
+In \cite{adj3} we proved a coherence theorem for adjunctions in a strict $3$-category, analogous to the one in the present paper.

-In \cite{Jamie}, there is a string diagram proof of the fact that given an adjunction in a $4$-category, one can extend it to a coherent adjunction, satisfying the so called butterfly relations.
+In \cite{data_struct_quasistrict}, there is a string diagram proof of the fact that, given an adjunction in a $4$-category which is already equipped with $4$-morphisms implementing the swallowtail coherence laws, one can modify one of these $4$-morphisms so that two butterfly relations are satisfied.
 This proof is formalized in the proof assistant Globular (\cite{globular}).

-In \cite{riehlverity} the authors construct an $(\infty,2)$-category $\underline{\Adj}$ and prove that the space of functors $\underline{\Adj}\to \Cat_{\infty}$ is equivalent to the space of adjunctions in $\Cat_{\infty}$.
-Informally, we can think of $\Adj_{(4,1)}$ as a finite presentation for the homotopy $4$-category of $\underline{\Adj}$.
+In \cite{riehlverity} the authors construct an $(\infty,2)$-category $\underline{\Adj}$ and prove that the space of functors $\underline{\Adj}\to \Cat_{\infty}$ is equivalent to the space $1$-morphisms in $\Cat_{\infty}$ which admit a right adjoint.
+They also prove a result analogous to Theorem \ref{thm2}.
+One can think of $\Adj_{(4,1)}$ as an explicit finite presentation for the homotopy $4$-category of $\underline{\Adj}$.
 This seems to be the first place in the literature where coherence for adjunctions in a higher category $\CC$ is stated in terms of an equivalence of spaces between the space of morphisms in $\CC$ which admit an adjoint and the space of maps into $\CC$ out of a category consisting of a free adjunction.
 The \emph{strictly undulating squiggles} used there are also a kind of string diagram calculus.